JanUlrichKlar/finanzen-crawler/README.md

-# Finanzen-Fundamentals
+# finanzenpy
-Finanzen-Fundamentals is a Python package that can be used to retrieve fundamentals of stocks.
+finanzenpy is based the a Python package Finanzen-Fundamentals that can be used to retrieve fundamentals of stocks, but was extended to retrieve historical stock prices.
+The stock identifier can be ISIN, WKN or the name of the stock itself.
+As the ISIN and WKN are unique it  is recommended to use one of them.
 The data is fetched from [finanzen.net](https://www.finanzen.net), a German language financial news site.
 Note that the api is English but all data will be returned in German.

 # Installation
 You can easily install finanzen-fundamentals via pip: `pip install finanzen-fundamentals`